Alchemic Arias: Magic in Opera

 Luckily by the end they’ve escaped the forest and left all the scary magic behind.

-We spoke to Open Air Theatre director Timothy Sheader ahead of our upcoming production, want too find out more about Humperdinck’s fanciful opera?
+We spoke to Open Air Theatre director Timothy Sheader about the ENO production, want too find out more about Humperdinck’s fanciful opera?